 Virtual Interior Design

 Redecorating a room becomes effortless when you can preview new furniture, paint colors, or artwork in situ.
-Aim your AR device at an empty corner, and choose a sofa model from a virtual catalog.
+Aim your Future of AR Marketing device at an empty corner, and choose a sofa model from a virtual catalog.
 Scale, rotate, and reposition items until they look perfect, then order directly through integrated e-commerce links.
 This visual approach reduces guesswork and costly returns.

 Kitchen Assistance and Recipe Guidance